 Sounds to me that we have some incredible opportunities to profit from immigration.
 With that in mind, I searched for companies in each of these three niches (for-profit education stocks, housing stocks, technology stocks), looking for fundamentally sound businesses, with catalysts that could move their stocks.
 I found about 25 companies that looked interesting, and from there, I winnowed the list down to the top three that showed growing sales and profits, minimal debt, and market leadership in their fields.

 2 Stocks to Profit from Immigration

 First, hailing from the housing sector, is Mid-America Apartment Communities, Inc. (MAA).

 MAA has ownership interest in 102,629 apartment units, including communities currently in development, across 17 states and the District of Columbia.
 It focuses on the ownership, management, acquisition, development and redevelopment of quality apartment communities in the Southeast, Southwest, and Mid-Atlantic regions of the United States.
 The company is well-diversified across more than 30 markets in the Sunbelt, and offers substantial economies of scale due to its size.
-For its recent quarter, funds from operations grew to $1.53, up from $1.50 a year ago.
+For its recent quarter, revenues rose to $423.7 million, up from $416.8 million a year ago.
 After a big dip during last year’s February-March market crash, the stock has more than doubled even as it’s been knocked back considerably from its December 2021 highs along with most stocks this year.

 These three “immigration stocks” look attractive from a fundamental and demographic standpoint, although both would benefit from some technical momentum.
 As always, please make sure they fit your personal investment strategies and goals before jumping in.
 But they’re prime examples of how to profit from immigration.